codatio/codat-docs/docs/using-the-api/webhooks/overview.md

 🛡️ **Improved Stability**: Trust in a robust and reliable solution that prioritizes stability.
 Our Webhooks Service is engineered for resilience, delivering unmatched performance and uptime to support your mission-critical operations.

+CALLOUT TO THE OLD ONE - IF YOU ARE USING WEBHOOKS BEFORE THIS DATE, READ THESE DOCS

 ## Retries
 Svix attempts to deliver each webhook message based on a retry schedule with exponential backoff.